-No wonder Jung referred to this fourth as the "recalcitrant fourth"!
-(1958, p.
-127).
-"We prefer to leave it around the corner, or to repress it," Jung wrote, "because it is such an awkward customer-with the strongest tendency to be infantile, banal, primitive, and archaic" (pp. 164-65).
+No wonder Jung referred to this fourth as the "recalcitrant fourth" (1958, p.
+127)!
+"We prefer to leave it around the corner, or to repress it," Jung wrote, "because it is such an awkward customer-with the strongest tendency to be infantile, banal, primitive, and archaic" (ibid., pp. 164-165).
 The fourth represents all that is unconscious, dissociated, split off, un-metabolized, and uncontained.
-It includes all our "unformulated experience," to use Donnell Stern's term, that strives for creative and imaginative expression (1997).
-In a similar fashion, Jung saw the fourth as potentially generative and "particularly instructive" (1958, pp. 126-28).
+It includes all our "unformulated experience," to use psychoanalyst Donnell Stern's phrase, which strives for creative and imaginative expression (1997).
+Similarly, Jung saw the fourth is potentially generative and "particularly instructive" (1958, pp. 126-128).